RandyMoore/mySiteDjango/README.md

   as painless and repeatable as possible.

  ### Nginx
- Nginx is used as the high performance web server and is connected to Django using uWSGI.
+ Nginx is used as a high performance web server and is connected to Django using uWSGI.
 Nginx serves static files without resorting to calling the Django code.

  ### AWS